 - Improved Vulkan Graphics & Neural Network APIs

 If you’re curious about Google’s Android 10 features, we recommend checking out our walkthrough.
 It’ll take you through all the key changes.
+Otherwise, check out this video showcasing LG’s vision for Android 10.

 Final Thoughts & What’s Next